Course Outline

 1. Presentation of the training objectives and program.

-2. Establishment of individual goals by the participants, in response to three open-ended questions focused on the area of negotiation:
+2. Establishment of individual objectives by the training participants in response to three open-ended questions focused on the area:

 • Negotiation situations

-• Problems that arise during the negotiation process for each participant
+• Problems that occur during the negotiation process for each participant of the training

-• Competencies (attitude, knowledge, key skills) in negotiation that trainees aim to improve.
+• Competencies (attitude, knowledge, and key skills) in negotiation that trainees wish to improve.

-3. Analysis of the competency portfolio of participants in the area of negotiation strategies and techniques, using a test on negotiation:
+3. Analysis of the competency portfolio of training participants in the area of knowledge of negotiation strategies and techniques, using a test on negotiation:

-• Recall of real negotiation situations by participants that are similar to those described in the test questions.
+• Recollection of real negotiation situations by training participants that are similar to the situational context described in the test questions

 Module 2